+- 3.1 The use of non-working control lines is permitted for hiking out.
+This changes RRS 49.1 and therefore MR Call L3.
+Example, the spinnaker sheet twing line may be used for hiking

-- 3.1 Taking on board the following equipment:
+- 3.2 Taking on board the following equipment:

-- (a) basic hand tools
+- (a) electrical tape excluding black

-- (b) adhesive tape other than duct tape (gray tape)

-- (c) line (elastic or otherwise of 4 mm diameter or less)
+- (b) line (elastic or otherwise of 4 mm diameter or less)

-- (d) marking pencil/pen
+- (c) marking pens

-- (e) paper

-- (f) tell tale material
+- (d) tell tale material

-- (g) watch, timers and hand-held compass, competitor supplied VHF used in accordance with C2.12, and small personal video devices such as GoPro.
+- (e) watch, timers and hand held compass

-- (h) velcro tape
+- (f) velcro tape

-- (i) spare flags
+- (g) spare flags

-- (j) shackles and clevis/cotter pins

-- (k) PDFs when not supplied by the OA
+- (l) small personal video devices such as GoPro are permitted as long as any postings to websites or social medial reverences and links to Chicago Yacht Club

-3.2 Using the items in 3.1 to:
+- 3.2 Using the items in 3.1 to:

-- (a) prevent fouling of lines, sails and sheets - (b) attach tell tales - (c) prevent sails being damaged or falling overboard - (d) mark control settings on working sheets forward of any rope clutches. - (e) make minor repairs and permitted adjustments - (f) make signals as per Appendix C6 - (g) make notes - (h) personal safety - (i) changing the number of mainsheet or jib sheet purchases.
+- (a) prevent fouling of lines, sails and sheets

+- (b) attach tell tales

+- (c) prevent sails being damaged or falling overboard

+- (d) mark control settings on working sheets forward of any rope clutches.

+- (e) make minor repairs and permitted adjustments

+- (f) make signals as per Appendix C6

+- (g) make notes

+- (h) personal safety

+- (i) changing the number of mainsheet or jib sheet purchases.